mab9/md/README.md

 ## My next ideas

-- separate personal plugins into own folder / repository.
-- make a first version and tag it.
 - Make core scripts generic
 - add md autocompletion
 - Extend the use of the working directory